Invicta Plastics: Notable products

-Mastermind or Master Mind, is a code-breaking board game for two players launched in 1971.
+Mastermind (or Master Mind), is a code-breaking board game for two players launched in 1971.
 It was one of the more prominent products of the company, with reported sales in the millions.
 The success of the game led to them winning the Queen’s Award for Export in 1978.
 They also made a handheld electronic device based on the game.

-Invicta Plastics also produced a line of plastic dinosaurs in conjunction with the British Natural History Museum from 1974.
+Invicta Plastics also produced a line of plastic dinosaurs in conjunction with the Natural History Museum from 1974.

 The company manufactured the Comic Relief ‘Red Noses’ for a number of years in the 1980s and 1990s.
-Of particular note, in 1995, they produced heat responsive colour changing noses.
+Of particular note, in 1995, they produced heat-responsive colour-changing noses.